-Rabbit Hemorrhagic Disease (RHD, RVHD, or calicivirus) is one disease which I pray never reaches our barn.
+Rabbit Hemorrhagic Disease (RHD, RVHD, VHD, or calicivirus) is a catastrophic disease caused by a virus.
+I pray it never reaches our barn.

 What is it?

 Also known as Rabbit Viral Hemorrhagic Disease (RVHD), Viral Hemorrhagic Disease (VHD), Rabbit Calicivirus Disease (RCD), Viral Hemorrhagic Fever, or Viral Necrotizing Hepatitis, RHD is a devastating viral disease that will quickly kill 90% or more of your rabbit herd.
 The virus incubates over 1-3 days, and then you start seeing dead rabbits for no obvious reason in your rabbitry.
 In rabbit colonies, you may see 90% sick rabbits and when it’s all over, 100% are dead.

 The United States is currently free of this virus, however outbreaks have occurred.
 Aggressive measures have contained and eliminated the threats; this page provides guidelines for breeders and rabbit owners in the western hemisphere.

 RHD is endemic in the UK, Europe, Australia, and other countries (outlined below).